-As editor-at-large of Marlin magazine and director of Marlin University, I’ve enjoyed the privilege of traveling to some of the best billfish destinations in the world.
+As editor-at-large of Marlin magazine and director of Marlin Expeditions, I’ve enjoyed the privilege of traveling to some of the best billfish destinations in the world.
 From Africa to Australia, and just about everywhere in between, I’ve experienced both the good and not-so-good aspects of overseas travel.
 And although the good times far outweigh the bad, you never truly know what to expect in some of the newly discovered billfishing destinations, and you can easily find yourself in some pretty laughable situations fishing-wise.

 I distinctly remember flying for more than 20 hours on one marlin fishing trip and then spending the next four days fishing from private ski boats and converted World War II landing craft.
 My first Pacific blue ended up swimming into the landing craft’s giant exhaust pipe and asphyxiating.
 (I was even crazy enough to go back and give the place a second try, and they still didn’t get it right!)

 Ever since Sept.
 11 and the resulting security crackdown in our nation’s airports, traveling anywhere by plane means getting to the check-in counter at least two hours early and dealing with endless baggage hassles and interminably long lines at security checkpoints.
 And can anybody tell me why you’re required to take your shoes off and your computer out of its case at one airport and not at another?
 It just doesn’t make any sense and seems to get worse on every trip.

 But it’s not just the security issues that make traveling such a chore these days; the economic crisis over the past few years has sent ticket prices to some of our most popular fishing destinations soaring, and to make ends meet, the airlines keep cutting back on services for its passengers.
 Who would have thought that you would ever have to pay extra for checking in a bag or bringing a piece of carry-on luggage aboard?